FukamiLab/BIO202/README.md

-## Biology 202: Ecological Statistics
+## Biology 202: Ecological Statistics	- Amazing project

 This is a repository for materials used in Biology 202: Ecological Statistics in Fall 2017 at Stanford University.